Healthcare Safety Investigation Branch

 In recent months (September 2021) it is suggested that NHSR use HSIB reports when assessing claims.
 It is therefore vital that the report reflects your experience.
 HSIB are a "No Blame" organisation so have to walk a tightrope with their findings.
 Make sure your key issues are explored and included in their report.
 Interesting reading HERE.

 We approached the Healthcare Safety Investigation Branch in Early April 2018 soon after the meeting we had with the Trust.
 It was at this time, we were all crystal clear that there were major issues to be looked at.
 It took two months of emails, phone calls and providing detailed information to them in order to get an investigation.
 Harry was born too early for their statutory maternity investigations as these only applied to to babies born from April 2018, so we were given a national learning investigation to look at themes that could be learnt nationally.

 HSIB investigated and interviewed for 6 months and then published their report to the family and the Trust in January of 2019.
-This is an organisation that does not attribute blame, so their report may surprise you.
+This is an organisation that does not attribute blame, so their report into Harry's case may surprise you.

 "Our teams work closely with patients, families and healthcare staff affected by patient safety incidents and we never attribute blame or liability to individuals."

 You can download the HSIB report on Harry's death here.

 1. The mother had a prolonged latent phase, there was an opportunity to seek advice from the obstetric team at the time of rupturing the membranes to progress labour.